Recent Commercial Posts

 - Dust wood tables and desks with the grain, applying furniture polish per customer's request.
 Chairs should be dusted from top to bottom.
 Start by dusting any trim on top, then the sides and work your way down to the bottom legs.

 - When dusting blinds, first dust across the top.
 Then close the blinds and dust the entire surface.
 Close blinds to the other side and dust the newly exposed surface area.
 Another way to dust blinds is to use a backpack vacuum with a brush attachment.

 - In hallways and corridors, make sure to dust fire doors, fire extinguishers, exit signs, bars on exit doors, door frames/jambs, handrails, light switches, show cases, and any other horizontal/vertical surfaces.

 - Make sure to dust any areas where dust can accumulate, such as clocks, picture frames, cabinet tops and sides, the sides of desks, partitions, air vents, lights, baseboards, and window sills.
 If there is a surface, dust will accumulate.

 Proper dusting will help to ensure that your office buildings have a neat and tidy appearance.
 Dusting is necessary to ensure a clean building and healthy work environment.
-SERVPRO of Woodcrest/El Cerrito/Lake Matthews can help with all of your commercial cleaning needs.
+SERVPRO of Woodcrest / El Cerrito / Lake Mathews can help with all your commercial cleaning needs.
 Give us a call!
 (951) 398-3240